Monteverde feels like a tropical ski resort, nestled in the mountains, filled with cosy bars and restaurants, but without the snow.

 The entrance to the park is $25 per person, but you should make your own decision if you think it’s worth it to pay this amount.
 In our opinion, there are other parks around Monteverde that are more impressive.

 If you decide to visit the park, there is also an option to get a guide.
-Instead of hiring a “general park guide”, we would recommend to join a tour with a guide that is specialised in certain animal species like birds (more on this in activity #6).
+Instead of hiring a “general park guide”, we would recommend joining a tour with a guide that is specialised in certain animal species like birds (more on this in activity #6).

 By car it takes around 15 minutes to get from Santa Elena Downtown to Monteverde Cloud Forest.